 The extraction of peat moss began in 1939 with the construction of a plant at Moss Spur (east of Julius) in 1939.
 A second plant was constructed approximately seven miles south of Elma in 1973.
-This industry was a relatively stable employer, with approximately 150 full time employees and a large seasonal crew hired for combining peat moss during the summer months.
+In addition to SunGro, Berger, Premier and Lambert have peat harvest licenses in this area.